LearnE-Commerce

 Myntra Business Model: How India's Fashion E-Commerce Leader Dresses 50M+ Users

-Analysis of how Myntra dominates Indian online fashion with 50M+ monthly users, 6,000+ brands, and a marketplace + private-label strategy under Flipkart/Walmart.
+Analysis of how Myntra dominates Indian online fashion — nearing 200M annual users, 6,000+ brands, an 18x FY25 profit jump, and a marketplace + private-label + quick-commerce strategy under Flipkart/Walmart.

 Myntra